Environmental action line

 -

-Measurement and reduction The bank set itself the goal of becoming a carbon neutral entity before 2024 in its own activity, in this sense we calculate our carbon footprint (verified by external audit) and have established reduction targets (by 29% in 2021).
-We also have the seal of the Climate Change Office for 2019, 2020 and 2021 carbon footprints Complete information regarding carbon footprint calculations can be found in our Corporate and Social Responsibility Report.
+Measurement and reduction The bank set itself the goal of becoming a carbon neutral entity before 2024 in its own activity, in this sense we calculate our carbon footprint (verified by external audit) and have established reduction targets.
+These actions have been with the Calculation and Reduction stamps of the Spanish Office for Climate Change (OECC by its acronym in Spanish).
+We have the seal for 2019, 2020, 2021 & 2022 carbon footprints.
+Complete information regarding carbon footprint calculations can be found in our Corporate and Social Responsibility Report.

 -